nzymedefense/nzyme/README.md

 ## Legal notice

 Make sure to comply with local laws, especially with regards to wiretapping, when running nzyme.
-Note that nzyme is never decrypting any data but only reading unencrypted data on unlicensed frequencies.
+Note that nzyme is never decrypting any data but only reading unencrypted data on license-free frequencies.